Uberspace/lab/source/guide_postgresql.rst

 .. note:: Please use single steps instead of combining all three in one process to see and identify possible errors.

-Before we start, we have to consider some aspects, e.g. Python support, and correponding settings, regarding a shared hosting environment like Uberspace:
+Before we start, we have to consider some aspects, e.g. Python support, and corresponding settings, regarding to a shared hosting environment like Uberspace:

  * ``--prefix=$HOME/opt/postgresql/``: New installation target for your personal Uberspace.
  * ``--with-python PYTHON=/usr/bin/python2``: Compiling with Python 2.x support.
 Alternatively you can choose ``/usr/bin/python3``.
 Both are links to the actual supported Python versions.
- * ``--without-readline``: In case of problems, regarding missing Readline support, you can exclude this.
+ * ``--without-readline``: In case of problems, regarding missing Readline support, you can exclude Readline with this option.

 Other options can be found in the PostgreSQL documentation_.

-.. important:: For future usage with projects like Miniflux, ejabberd, Matrix etc. it is recommended to consider everything like docs and especially additional modules by PostgreSQL.
+.. important:: For future usage with projects like Miniflux2, ejabberd, Matrix etc. it is recommended to consider everything like docs and especially additional modules by PostgreSQL.
 This is the reason to use the supported option ``world`` for ``make`` and ``make install``.

 ::